Massachusetts College of Pharmacy and Health Sciences: Boston

 The Boston MCPHS campus is based at 179 Longwood Avenue, in the Longwood Medical and Academic Area.
 It is next to the Massachusetts College of Art and Design and Harvard Medical School, and near health care institutions such as Boston Children's Hospital, Dana–Farber Cancer Institute, Brigham and Women's Hospital, and Beth Israel Deaconess Medical Center.
 The Boston campus consists of three major buildings: the George Robert White Building, the Ronald A. Matricaria Academic and Student Center and the John Richard Fennell Building, which are all structurally integrated with the student dormitories.

-The Richard E. Griffin Academic Center, a fourth building, opened in January 2009 to house the University's School of Nursing, School of Physician Assistant Studies, School of Medical Imaging and Therapeutics, Center for Professional Career Development, and University Development.
+The Richard E. Griffin Academic Center, a fourth building, opened in January 2009 to house the university's School of Nursing, School of Physician Assistant Studies, School of Medical Imaging and Therapeutics, Center for Professional Career Development, and University Development.
 The six-story, triangular structure comprises approximately 50,000 square feet (4,600 m2) of classrooms, faculty and personnel offices, and labs for patient examination and clinical simulation teaching.
 The building also has a computing and education centre, and an auditorium with 230 seats.

+Beginning in the 2024-2025 academic year, the university took over three floors comprising approximately 44,000 square feet of One Palace Road, an academic building owned by Simmons University.
+Cafeterias, bookstore, gyms, additional residence halls, and health services are shared with neighboring Colleges of the Fenway institutions.